Featured Speakers

 Erin Jacobson

-Erin serves as the Director of Women's Empowerment for TAPS.
+Erin serves as the Director of Adult Programs for TAPS.
 Within the past decade, Erin has built transformative programming within the retreat and seminar programs with an emphasis in women's empowerment, art, mindfulness and nature based healing.
 At the heart of her workshops and programs is the desire to create spaces where survivors can feel safe to explore the difficult questions surrounding identity and purpose after loss.
 Erin resides in the Pacific Northwest and is the surviving partner of Army Ranger Corporal Jason Kessler.
 Along with a degree in counseling, her educational background includes nonprofit leadership, religious studies and art history.

 Andy McNiel